 For I loved you for the better and worst.

-We used to be two apple on a tree, but my stem gave up on holding on so you could stay.
+We used to be two apples on a tree, but my stem gave up on holding on so you could stay.

 We used to be rose petals along with your many lovers, yet my petal was the one to fall and watch you hold others.

-When we made love under the shinning sky full of stars you promised as long as the stars will be shinning I will always be your lover.
+When we made love under the shining sky full of stars you promised as long as the stars will be shinning I will always be your lover.

 However there you disappeared when the first rays of the sun shone upon us and you took the starts with you.